Nu Holdings Ltd. (NU) Shares Down Despite Recent Market Volatility

 NU’s Market Performance

-The stock of Nu Holdings Ltd. (NU) has seen a -2.18% decrease in the past week, with a -7.25% drop in the past month, and a 27.27% gain in the past quarter.
-The volatility ratio for the week is 4.49%, and the volatility levels for the past 30 days are at 5.39% for NU.
-The simple moving average for the last 20 days is -1.05% for NU stock, with a simple moving average of 0.94% for the last 200 days.
+NU stock saw a decrease of -6.86% in the past week, with a monthly decline of -10.22% and a quarterly a decrease of 28.74%.
+The volatility ratio for the week is 4.39%, and the volatility levels for the last 30 days are 5.29% for Nu Holdings Ltd. (NU).
+The simple moving average for the last 20 days is -0.49% for NU stock, with a simple moving average of 0.82% for the last 200 days.

 Analysts’ Opinion of NU